gaoxindi/re-npd-code-data/README.md

 ### Code

 - `CG-RENPD`: Column-generation-based heuristic for Problem RE-NPD.
-- `Cplex-RENPD`: Direct CPLEX benchmark for Problem RE-NPD.
+- `Cplex-RENPD`: CPLEX benchmark for Problem RE-NPD.
 - `CG-RENPD-non-consecutive`: Column-generation-based heuristic for instances with finite and non-consecutive shipping modes.
+- `Cplex-RENPD-non-consecutive`: CPLEX benchmark for instances with finite and non-consecutive shipping modes.
 - `H1-heuristic`: Heuristic H1 used as a practical benchmark.

 ### Data